 The inquiry reveals many layers and the interesting ways they interrelate.
 The more I learn about the unfolding of the human animal - biologically, cognitively, culturally, and spiritually - the more I see how there is a place of intersection in the divine realm.
-To contemplate the essence of being a child is also to consider how we weathered what the Enneagram of personality would call the shock of embodiment - being separated from the protective comfort of the mother's womb to enter the bright, cold, loud, chaotic, new reality.
-Its aftereffects are seen in the way we relate to and move through the world.
-Our personalities, relative to that ancient Sufi system, can be seen as a measurement of how far we have moved away from an original state of pure being and potential.
+To contemplate the essence of being a child is also to consider how we weathered what the Enneagram of personality4 would call the shock of embodiment - being separated from the protective comfort of the mother's womb to enter the bright, cold, loud, chaotic, new reality.

-&lt;sup>1 Hakim Sanai, The Walled Garden of Truth.
+1 Hakim Sanai, The Walled Garden of Truth.

-&lt;sup>2 Translation by Ralph Alan Dale.
+2 Translation by Ralph Alan Dale.

-&lt;sup>3 New International Version.
+3 New International Version.

-&lt;sup>4 The Enneagram is an ancient Sufi spiritual teaching that describes nine personality types and their interrelationships.
+4 The Enneagram is an ancient Sufi spiritual teaching that describes nine personality types and their interrelationships.
 It became integrated into modern psychiatry through the work of Chilean psychiatrist Claudio Naranjo and has become a complex and sophisticated personality system.
 All references herein will be from Helen Palmer's book, The Enneagram.
 Understanding Yourself and the Others in Your Life.